You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Master

-Tip 41 · Use Parallel Sub-Agents Within a Single Feature
+Tip 41 · Use Parallel Sub-Agents for a Single Feature

 "Break down this feature implementation, identify which tasks are independent and can be executed in parallel, and create task sub-agents for the parallel work."

-Tip 42 · Multi-Clauding — Run Multiple Instances at Once
+Tip 42 · Multi-Clauding: Run Many Sessions at Once

-Multi-Clauding means running separate Claude Code sessions in parallel, each owning a different feature of the same project.
-AI with Avthar frames the mindset shift clearly: you go from "pair programming with a single Claude" to becoming "the conductor of an orchestra of AI coding agents."
+Multi-Clauding means running several Claude Code sessions in parallel, each tackling a different feature of the same project.
+The mental shift is significant: you stop being a pair programmer and become "the conductor of an orchestra of AI coding agents."

 Practical starting advice:

-• Begin with two or three instances, then scale up as you get comfortable.
+• Begin with two or three instances, then scale as you get comfortable.

-• Carry the testing and verification habits from intermediate-level work into every instance so each Claude can self-check its output.
+• Apply the testing and verification habits from earlier levels so each Claude can validate its own work before you review it.

 Tip 43 · Use Git WorkTrees to Multi-Claude Safely

-Claude Code has built-in WorkTree support via the -W flag:
+Claude Code has built-in WorkTree support via the --worktree (or -W) flag:

 bash

-claude -W # start a session in a new, isolated WorkTree
+claude --worktree # start a session in a new isolated WorkTree

-This creates a copy of the repo under .claude/worktrees/ on a fresh branch — no manual setup required.
-When a WorkTree's work is done, push the branch and open a PR, or merge into main for final review.
+This automatically creates a copy of the repo under .claude/worktrees/ on a fresh branch — no manual setup required.
+When a session finishes, push its branch and open a PR, or merge it into main or a feature branch for further testing.

 Tip 44 · Use the Desktop App as Your Multi-Agent Control Center